All Episodes

 I don't know who you are.

-Kaelin, you think we don't know Jeff?
+Kaelin, do you think we don't know Jeff?

-I don't know, it seems really misogynistic, right?
+It seems really misogynistic, right?

 Treating a woman like that?